Elias Díaz Player Props: Rockies vs. Phillies

-Elias Diaz -- hitting .424 with three doubles, two home runs, a walk and eight RBI in his past 10 games -- will be in action for the Colorado Rockies against the Philadelphia Phillies, with Aaron Nola on the mound, on April 21 at 7:05 PM ET.
+After hitting .344 with two doubles, a home run, a walk and six RBI in his past 10 games, Elias Diaz and the Colorado Rockies face the Philadelphia Phillies (who will hand the ball to Cristopher Sanchez) at 3:05 PM ET on Saturday.

-In his most recent appearance, he went 1-for-4 with an RBI against the Phillies.
+In his most recent game he had a hitless showing (0-for-3) against the Phillies.

 Elias Díaz Game Info & Props vs. the Phillies